teriyakichild/zabbixctl/README.md

   -a ARGUMENTS, --arguments ARGUMENTS
                         RPC params
-  -k, --listkeys        Returns a list of keys for the given resource type
+  -k, --listkeys        Returns a list of keys for the given resource type -f FILTER, --filter FILTER
+                        Takes "key=value" args that are sent to the zabbix api in the filter parameter
+  -s SEARCH, --search SEARCH
+                        Takes "key=value" args that are sent to the zabbix api in the search parameter
 ```

 ## Examples